GemTalk/Sparkle/Documentation/SparkleInstall.md

 ## GemStone Server Installation (Rowan image)

 The following instructions are for installing sparkle into a Rowan-enabled GemStone server.
 Rowan is a code management system for Smalltalk code within GemStone, and supports the Jadeite client smalltalk environment.
 Rowan is under active development and in the process of integration with the GemStone server.
 The GemStone distribution includes a rowan-based extent with Rowan v2.2 loaded, which can be used with Jadeite v3.1.1pr4.
+This rowan extent must be downloaded separately.

 ### Install GemStone

 1. Install GemStone/S 64 Bit v3.7.
 Note that v3.7 is under active development; versions other than the most recent may not work correctly.
 This is expected to be a full install, in particular including the upgrade directory (which contains the Rowan repository).
+2. Copy the rowan extent, `extent0.rowan.dbf`, into the extent location (usually $GEMSTONE/data/).
-2. Start a v3.7 Stone.
+3. Start a v3.7 Stone.

 ### Clone Sparkle from GitHub

 1. Create or choose a directory for git clones; this will be referred to as _gitRepositoryDir_.
-2. Clone <https://github.com/GemTalk/Sparkle.git> to _gitRepositoryDir_`/Sparkle`.
+2. Clone <https://github.com/GemTalk/Sparkle.git> to _gitRepositoryDir_/Sparkle.
 This clones the **main**  branch of the Sparkle repository.
 3. Define $ROWAN_PROJECTS_HOME to _gitRepositoryDir_.